yvanlebras/scitizen/README.md

         password: ""
         authUrl: ""
         container: "scitizen"
-        # For s3 and pairtree
+        # For s3 and pairtree,  for pairtree storage must be shared between web nodes and background processor nodes,
+        # for s3 it only needs to be shared between web nodes.
         path: "/tmp/scitizen"
     analytics:
         # piwik or google or none